Create Role Description

 Relationships Communicate Effectively

-Communicate clearly, actively listen to others, and respond with understanding and respect
+Communicate clearly, pay attention to others and respond with understanding and respect

 Adept